top of page

 How much Vitamin D should you take?

 The recommended daily intake for vitamin D is 10 micrograms per day.
 Sometimes the amount of vitamin D is expressed as International Units (IU).
 1 microgram of vitamin D is equal to 40 IU.
 So 10 micrograms of vitamin D is equal to 400 IU.
+This official figure is grossly suboptimal and I recommend taking minimum 2000IU daily and up to 400IU daily for 6 months if you start off in a deficient state.

 Vitamin D is also found in a small number of foods.